SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   - [x] Add complete-block BenchmarkDotNet coverage for scalar, `Vector128`, `Vector256`, and runtime-dispatched 8x8 and 32x32 forward/inverse DCT paths, including managed-allocation reporting.
   - [x] Verify every scalar and hardware path across all transform types, sizes, bit depths, edge blocks, and bounded overflow cases, then record representative complete-block timings and allocations.
     - Verification covers all 159 normative size/type combinations at 8, 10, and 12 bits with padded input, prediction, and destination strides.
 Each of the 477 configurations compares scalar and `Vector128` output, and every configuration that contains a complete eight-lane tile also compares `Vector256` output.
 The 989-test focused suite passes with normal AVX2 dispatch, with AVX2 disabled, and with all hardware intrinsics disabled.
-- [ ] **Queued:** restore bounded animated HEIC and AVIF image-sequence scope, including the required image-level and per-frame metadata contracts, without introducing unrelated ISO BMFF surfaces.
+- [ ] **Active:** restore bounded animated HEIC and AVIF image-sequence scope, including the required image-level and per-frame metadata contracts, without introducing unrelated ISO BMFF surfaces.
-  - [ ] Reconcile the still-image-only statements in this plan with the required animated HEIC and AVIF completion scope before sequence implementation begins.
+  - [x] Reconcile the top-level still-image-only scope with the required animated HEIC and AVIF completion boundary before sequence implementation begins.
-  - [ ] Define the ImageSharp image-level sequence metadata and per-frame metadata contracts, including observable timing, repetition, color, alpha, orientation, and profile behavior.
+  - [x] Define the ImageSharp image-level sequence metadata and per-frame metadata contracts, including observable timing, repetition, color, alpha, orientation, and profile behavior.
+    - `HeifMetadata` now carries repetition and root-frame animation behavior through `FormatConnectingMetadata`. `HeifFrameMetadata` carries frame duration through `FormatConnectingFrameMetadata`; frame-local color, alpha, orientation, and profile state remain owned by the existing `ImageFrameMetadata` contract.
+The focused Release suite passes all 40 encoder, image metadata, and frame metadata tests.
   - [ ] Identify and document the minimum normative ISO BMFF track, sample-description, sample-location, dependency, and timing syntax required by conforming HEIC and AVIF image sequences.
   - [ ] Parse and write only that bounded image-sequence syntax; do not add audio, arbitrary media, editing, fragmentation, streaming, or general presentation APIs.
   - [ ] Decode frame dependencies, durations, repetition, frame-local auxiliary images, and frame-local metadata into the existing ImageSharp multi-frame model.